 Castaway in Churchillian Drift

 The alleged Churchill remarks posted by AZ Quotes take up (at this date) fifty-one browser pages.
 At about twenty-five per page, that’s roughly 1275 in all.
 Sporadically, attributions are provided—but not often.
 I would rather have an appendectomy than examine all 1275.
 I did look at the thirty-four most commonly sent by readers.
 Of these, three are fully attributable to Churchill.

 To be charitable, eight are roughly approximate, but seriously muddled.
 Some are cobbled from different appearances, or bowdlerized out of all resemblance to Churchill’s actual words.
 Others are taken from other speakers.
-To claim Churchill said it makes a quip more interesting.
+To claim Churchill said it makes a quote more interesting.
 AZ attaches his name to quotations from Charles de Gaulle to Cordell Hull.
 They must have reasoned: who cares what Cordell Hull said?

 Twenty-three of these thirty-four AZ Quotes bear little or no relationship to anything Churchill uttered.
 They do not track in the ever-widening store of digital references compiled by the Hillsdale College Churchill Project.
 This file includes 30 million published words by Churchill and in his Official Biography.
 It adds 50 million more words in books, memoirs and speeches about him.
 Ultimately, Hillsdale hopes to offer access to this index to students, researchers and scholars on its Churchill website.

 I’ve posted my complete updated list of “Red Herrings” as a public service.
 It may be an antidote to what I’m reading on AZ Quotes.
 Arrgh!
 Pass the hemlock.